-We kicked off this year’s Women’s Health Week in a conversation with Dr. Wendy Hurst, a gynecologist, member of LOLA’s medical advisory board, and contributor to Ask an Expert, about how to navigate our Well-woman exams after the coronavirus pandemic.
+With so many of us trying to navigate our health care in the midst of uncertainty, we interviewed Dr. Wendy Hurst, a gynecologist, member of the LOLA Collective, and contributor to Ask an Expert, about how to prioritize your Well-woman exam during a pandemic.
 Click here to watch the full interview, or check out the conversation highlights below for some great tips.

 Q&A with Dr. Wendy Hurst

 Many women see a primary care physician who does not usually address the relationship between health issues that are particular to women.
 If we can intervene and help women to maintain a healthy lifestyle, by looking at their medical history, looking at specific issues related to women — including their periods, which are markers of health in general — we can help women stay as healthy as possible.

 Do I need a Well-woman exam every year?